 (s) “Significant exposure” means:

-(1) Exposure to blood or body fluids through needlestick, instruments, sharps, surgery or traumatic events; or
+(1) Exposure to blood or body fluids through needlestick, instruments, sharps, surgery, or traumatic events;

 (2) Exposure of mucous membranes to visible blood or body fluids, to which universal precautions apply according to the national Centers for Disease Control and Prevention, and laboratory specimens that contain HIV (e.g. suspensions of concentrated virus); or